- Did you identify a single goal?

 Take a single step in the direction of your goal.
 I am not suggesting that you run a marathon without training, or try a new skill without research or training.
 Take a step in the direction that you want to go.

 It is small things that make a big difference.
 When I started using a fitness tracker, it was only 500 steps.
 I am now at 2 miles a day (5,200 steps based on my stride).
-There are days when I don’t want to walk.
+There are days when I don’t want to walk or do the plank.
 I take that first step, which leads to the next step, and so on.
 Before I know it, my tracker is buzzing.
 Life is like that.
 Take the first step so that your life tracker will buzz.

 My Rule 3 Challenge for you: